echo2echo/Perl-Web-Images/README.md

 Images to be displayed will be sorted alphanumerically with six images per sheet/page as the current setting.
 (You can change this number if you would like.)
 .
-Arrange photo file names alphanumerically to determine display order when running this script.
+Arrange photo file names alphanumerically to determine display order when running this script.ooooooooooooooooooooooooooooooooooooooo

 To unzip the github zip file use Linux "unzip" with the -d flag to upzip into your prefered directory.